-- Keep the food simple—stick to child pleasers like cheese pizza, chicken nuggets, hot dogs or macaroni & cheese.
-Consider just serving cake and ice cream to eliminate extra clean up and to cut costs!
+- Keep the food simple.
+Stick to child-pleasers, such as cheese pizza, chicken nuggets, hot dogs, or macaroni and cheese.
+Consider just serving cake and ice cream to eliminate extra clean-up and to cut costs!

 - Does space seem to be an issue at your house?
 Then plan a party away from the house!
 One of my twin boys’ most favorite parties we did was when they turned 4 and we had their party in a conference room at the local firehouse.
-We brought in cake, ice-cream and snacks and our local fire department gave everyone a plastic fire hat, coloring books and other fun favors and we watched a fire safety video and then toured the fire house!
-Other fun parties we have planned over the years included roller skating, an indoor swim party, movie/pizza party, mini-golf and bowling.
+We brought in cake, ice cream, and snacks, and our local fire department gave everyone a plastic fire hat, coloring books, and other fun favors and we watched a fire safety video and then toured the firehouse!
+Other fun parties we have planned over the years included roller skating, an indoor swim party, a movie/pizza party, mini-golf, and bowling.
 Depending on the time of year, having a picnic at a park with playgrounds are always fun, too!

 - When your twins have the same interests, often they will receive the same gifts from friends.
-Try using color coded bows or stickers to label each of the gifts from friends as they arrive and number them according to the giver.
-Then allow your twins to open #1 first then #2 and so on and makes it easy for you to keep track of the guests that gave each gift.
+Try using color-coded bows or stickers to label each of the gifts from friends as they arrive and number them according to the giver.
+Then allow your twins to open #1 first, then #2, and so on.
+It makes it easy for you to keep track of the guests that gave each gift.

 - Keep your eyes open for all the wonderful ‘birthday clubs’ offered throughout the year to receive FREE coupons and goodies for your twins.
-Baskin-Robbins, McDonald’s and Orange Julius has great offers, and be sure to also check out local merchants, too!
+Baskin-Robbins, McDonald’s, and Orange Julius have great offers, and be sure to also check out local merchants, too!